voltrue2/gracenode-server/README.md

 Above example is the controller method for POST requests (POST /example/boo).

-If any other request method than POST is sent, the server will response with and error (status 400).
+If any other request method than POST is sent, the server will response with an error (status 400).

 ####Request URL